Homepage / Popular Bullion Refiners: Engelhard

 It is virtually impossible to know how many are still in existence.

 10oz bars were both Cast and Minted.
-As stated above, Engelhard mixed up the definitions in their early produced bullion bars.
+As stated, Engelhard mixed up the definitions in their early produced bullion bars.

-10oz silver bars with a "P" prefix before the serial number signified the bullion bar was "Poured."
+10oz silver bars with a "P" prefix before the serial number signified the bullion bar was "Poured;" however, this wasn't always the case; minted bars also had the "P" prefix.

 10oz silver bars with a "C" prefix before the serial number signify a bullion bar is "Cast or Minted."